 New: A new feature in Hike allows you to change your cloud address, should you so desire.

-By selecting Change, a new pop-up will appear explaining that by changing your store’s login address, the new address will be applicable for all users, you currently have in Hike.
-Click on Yes, Please to continue.
+By selecting Change, a new pop-up will appear explaining that by changing your store’s login address, the new address will be applicable to all users, you currently have in Hike.
+Click on Yes, please to continue.

-Use the drop-down menu to choose your preferred language.
-Hike is available in Chinese (Simplified & Traditional), English (AU, UK, US) & German.
+Use the drop-down menu to choose the preferred language for your Hike Store.
+The Hike is available in multiple languages.

 Use the drop-down menu to choose your currency.